- Departments H-Z

 Services for the Justice Involved

-- Crisis co-responder programs.
+- Crisis co-responder and alternative response programs.

 - Programs formerly funded under Trueblood.
-Pierce County intends to continue to support behavioral health programs similar to those formerly funded through the Trueblood settlement.
+The County intends to continue to support behavioral health programs similar to those formerly funded through the Trueblood settlement.
 Bidders are encouraged to propose innovative and effective approaches that provide treatment for this population.
 Programs could include:

 - Housing navigators